Skip to content

 Payment method ordering

-Stripe uses the first payment method from this ordered list in retries:
+When retrying, Stripe uses the first available payment method in this list, in this order:

 When you update payment methods after a failed payment attempt, update the field where the previous payment failed.
 For example, if a subscription has a default_payment_method, but you only update customer.invoice_settings.default_payment_method, Stripe continues to retry on the subscription’s default_payment_method.